Navigating Short-Term Rental Licensing: Florida vs. Other States (2025 Edition)

 To operate a short-term rental in Florida, property owners must follow these key steps:

-1. Obtain a Vacation Rental License: This license, issued by the DBPR, is mandatory for any property rented more than three times in a calendar year for periods of less than 30 days or 1 calendar month.
+This license, issued by the DBPR, is mandatory for any property rented more than three times in a calendar year for periods of less than 30 days or one calendar month.
+For more information, visit the official Florida DBPR Vacation Rental License page.

-2. Register with the Department of Revenue: Short-term rental owners must register with the Florida Department of Revenue to collect and remit applicable taxes, including the 6% state sales tax and any local taxes.
+Short-term rental owners must register with the Florida Department of Revenue to collect and remit applicable taxes, including the 6% state sales tax and any local taxes.
+The state’s Department of Revenue provides the necessary tools to register and remit taxes.

-3. Comply with Local Regulations: Cities and counties in Florida may have additional requirements, such as zoning restrictions, occupancy limits, and noise ordinances.
+Cities and counties in Florida may have additional requirements, such as zoning restrictions, occupancy limits, and noise ordinances.
 It’s crucial to research and adhere to these local regulations to avoid penalties.
+For example:

-• In Miami, short-term rentals are only allowed in certain zoning districts, and hosts must obtain a Certificate of Use and a Business Tax Receipt.
+- In Miami, short-term rentals are only allowed in certain zoning districts, and hosts must obtain a Certificate of Use and a Business Tax Receipt.

-• Orlando previously banned short-term rentals but now allows them under specific municipal and local regulations.
+- Orlando previously banned short-term rentals but now allows them under specific municipal and local regulations.

-• Jacksonville restricts short-term rentals to specific zoning districts, and hosts must obtain a land use permit and a business license.
+- Jacksonville restricts short-term rentals to specific zoning districts, and hosts must obtain a land use permit and a business license.

 Comparing Short-Term Rental Licensing Across States